-The text has two goals: to teach the fundamental concepts and techniques of matrix algebra and abstract vector spaces, and to teach the techniques of developing the definitions and theorems of a coherent area of mathematics.
+The text has two goals: to teach the fundamental concepts and techniques of matrix algebra and abstract vector spaces, and to teach the techniques associated with understanding the definitions and theorems forming a coherent area of mathematics.
 So there is an emphasis on worked examples of nontrivial size and on proving theorems carefully.

 This book is copyrighted.
 This means that governments have granted the author a monopoly - the exclusive right to control the making of copies and derivative works for many years (too many years in some cases).
 It also gives others limited rights, generally referred to as "fair use," such as the right to quote sections in a review without seeking permission.
-However, the author licenses this book under the terms of the GNU Free Documentation License (GFDL), which gives you more rights than most copyrights.
-Loosely speaking, you may make as many copies as you like at no cost, and you may distribute these copies if you please.
+However, the author licenses this book to anyone under the terms of the GNU Free Documentation License (GFDL), which gives you more rights than most copyrights.
+Loosely speaking, you may make as many copies as you like at no cost, and you may distribute these unmodified copies if you please.
 You may modify the book for your own use.
-The catch is that if you make modifications and you distribute the modified version, you must also license the new version with the GFDL.
-So the book has lots of inherent freedom, and no one is allowed to distribute a modified version that restricts these freedoms.
-(See the license itself for all the exact details of the rights you have been granted.)
+The catch is that if you make modifications and you distribute the modified version, or make use of portions in excess of fair use in another work, then you must also license the new work with the GFDL.
+So the book has lots of inherent freedom, and no one is allowed to distribute a derivative work that restricts these freedoms.
+(See the license itself for all the exact details of the additional rights you have been given.)

 Notice that initially most people are struck by the notion that this book is free (the French would say gratis, at no cost).
 And it is.
 However, it is more important that the book has freedom (the French would say liberté, liberty).
-It will never go "out of print" nor will updates be designed to frustrate the used book market.
+It will never go "out of print" nor will there ever be trivial updates designed only to frustrate the used book market.
 Those considering teaching a course with this book can examine it thoroughly in advance.
-Adding new exercises or new sections has been purposely made very easy, and the hope is that others will contribute these modifications back for incorporation into the book for all to benefit.
+Adding new exercises or new sections has been purposely made very easy, and the hope is that others will contribute these modifications back for incorporation into the book, for the benefit of all.